 Treatment of Chronic Suppurative Otitis Media

-When granulation tissue is present, it is removed with microinstruments or cauterization with silver nitrate sticks.
+When granulation tissue is present, it may be removed with microinstruments or cauterization with silver nitrate sticks.
 Ciprofloxacin and dexamethasone is then instilled into the ear canal for 7 to 10 days.
-When granulation tissue persists or continues to recur in spite of adequate local treatment, a biopsy to rule out neoplasm should be done.
+Sometimes ciprofloxacin and dexamethasone are given for 10 to 14 days without debridement.
+When granulation tissue persists or continues to recur in spite of adequate local treatment, a biopsy to rule out a neoplasm should be done.

-Severe exacerbations require systemic antibiotic therapy with amoxicillin 250 to 500 mg orally every 8 hours for 10 days or a 3rd-generation cephalosporin, subsequently modified by culture results and response to therapy.
+Severe exacerbations require systemic antibiotic therapy with amoxicillin 250 to 500 mg orally every 8 hours for 10 days or a third-generation cephalosporin; if needed, antibiotics are subsequently modified based on culture results and response to therapy.

 Tympanoplasty is indicated for patients with marginal or attic perforations and chronic central tympanic membrane perforations.
 A disrupted ossicular chain may be repaired during tympanoplasty as well.

-Cholesteatomas must be removed surgically.
-Because recurrence is common, reconstruction of the middle ear is usually deferred until a 2nd-look operation (using an open surgical approach or a small-diameter otoscope) is done 6 to 8 months later.
+Cholesteatomas must be removed surgically, and the middle ear must be reconstructed.
+Because recurrence is common, reconstruction of the middle ear is usually deferred until a 2nd-look operation (using an open surgical approach or a small-diameter otoscope) is done 6 to 12 months later.

 Ключові моменти

-• Damage to middle ear structures often develops; less commonly, intratemporal or intracranial structures are affected.
+The middle ear structures are often damaged; less commonly, intratemporal or intracranial structures are affected.